 Overexposing your eyes to ultraviolet rays can cause serious eye problems such as cataracts (clouding of the eye lens) and macular degeneration (breakdown of macula).
 The combination of UV protection that's built into lenses and applied as a coating can block 98-100% of transmitted and reflected UVA and UVB rays.

 Anti-reflective coating can reduce eyestrain caused from glare, reflections, and the "halos" you see around lights at night.
-It helps protect your lenses from scratches and smudges, and can repel dust and water.
+It produces a hard coating to avoid scratches and helps repel dust and water.
 This coating makes your vision sharper and your eyes appear clearer behind your lenses.
-Some anti-reflective coatings reduce the amount of reflected UV from the back of your lenses, providing the best overall UV protection possible.
+Anti-reflective coatings reduce the amount of reflected UV from the front and back of your lenses, providing more comfortable vision.

 Blue-light protective coat